Trudeau touts Canada’s terror fight as Trump pushes NATO to do more

 “This will send a strong political message of NATO’s commitment to the fight against terrorism,” Mr. Stoltenberg told a news conference.
 “But it does not mean that NATO will engage in combat operations.”

-Germany, France and Italy had some concerns about NATO formally joining the coalition for fear it could drag the alliance into a ground war and strain relations with Middle East countries.
+Germany, France and Italy had some concerns about NATO formally joining the coalition for fear it could drag the alliance into a ground war and strain relations with countries in the Middle East.

 Mr. Stoltenberg said NATO would expand the role of its AWACS surveillance planes and air-to-air refuelling for coalition operations, as well as stepping up training of Iraqi forces.